DO YOU ACCEPT COMMISSIONS?

 IS THIS DRAWN BY HAND?

-No, almost 100% of my works are created entirely through programming along.
+No, almost 100% of my works are created entirely through custom programming.
 Notable exceptions include facial features in portraits, or landscape features designed to match a specific location.

 WHAT PROGRAMMING LANGUAGE DO YOU USE?

 I use Clojure, a Lisp dialect that runs on the JVM.
 This is a very powerful, but pragmatic language.
 JVM support means that it's easy to use Processing for basic graphics.
 Using a Lisp means that I can say a lot with very little code.
 And, because nobody else has to understand it, it doesn't matter if I write weird code, so the usual Lisp objections don't really matter.
 Plus, I can drop into Java if I really need to optimize something (which is rare).

 I generate high resolution images, which are sent to a local fine-art printing company in Austin.
 They create the prints using a multi-pigment wide format Epson printer.
 The paper and pigments are archival quality, meaning that the prints are rated to last approximately 200 years.
 In short, these are extremely nice prints.
 For more detail and photos, see: About The Prints.

 No, all of the prints sold through this website are unique, single-edition prints, meaning they are one of a kind.
 Sometimes, if the program outputs multiple images with what I consider "significant" enough differences, I will offer those multiple images for sale.
 These are generally more affordable than singular images from a program.

 HOW DID YOU START DOING THIS?
 WHAT'S YOUR BACKGROUND?